 This decadent tasting Chia Pudding Recipe is sinful in taste only - it’s actually as healthy as can be!
-It can be infused with your favourite tea and it makes a tasty breakfast, dessert or snack idea.
-It’s free of dairy, gluten and refined sugars, and bursting with nutrients.
-Chia is rich in omega-3s, fibre and antioxidants, while the cashews are a good source of magnesium, zinc & vitamin E. These nutrients are great for overall health, have immune boosting and anti-inflammatory effects and are also particularly wonderful for radiant skin.
-Infusing the recipe with tea, gives it a much more sophisticated and delicious taste and it makes the recipe even more versatile.
-Plus, you’re avoiding artificial flavours and getting added antioxidants and nutrients from the tea.
+It can be infused with your favourite tea & it makes a tasty breakfast, dessert or snack idea.
+It’s free of dairy, gluten & refined sugars, & bursting with nutrients.
+Chia is rich in omega-3s, fibre & antioxidants, while the cashews are a good source of magnesium, zinc & vitamin E. These nutrients are great for overall health, have immune boosting & anti-inflammatory effects & are also particularly wonderful for radiant skin.
+Infusing the recipe with tea, gives it a much more sophisticated & delicious taste & it makes the recipe even more versatile.
+Plus, you’re avoiding artificial flavours & getting added antioxidants & nutrients from the tea.

 1 cup boiling water